springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fieldsets

-Fieldsets are used to group fields itemized under their `fields` property.
-If you do not want to include a (visible; screen reader identifiable) fieldset element or `<legend>`, simply omit the `legend` property.
-The following example represents a simple form body with a single, unlabeled fieldset containing two text inputs:
+Fieldsets are used to group fields itemised under their `fields` property.
+If you do not want to include a (visible; screen reader identifiable) fieldset element or legend, simply omit the `legend` property.
+The following example shows a simple form body with a single, unlabelled fieldset containing two text inputs:

 ```json
 "fieldsets": {